What is an aqua stop hose and do you have to use it?

 The words aqua, and stop, are used by a variety of companies covering different products.
 They all try to “stop” damage from leaking water in various situations.
 So-called “aqua stop” systems in appliances can combine more than one leak detection system including float switch detectors in the base of the appliance.

 However, this article deals with questions about the actual aqua stop fill hose supplied with several brands of washing machines and dishwashers (including AEG, Neff, Bosch & Siemens).

 How does the Aqua-stop hose work?

 It’s a hose within a hose.
 The outer hose is made of corrugated plastic designed to contain any water if the inner hose leaks.
-There is also a plastic housing at the end where it connects to the water tap (see pic on right column).
+There is also a plastic housing at the end where it connects to the water tap.

 If the inner hose ever leaks, then a device inside this housing is able to detect the incident and prevent further water getting into it.
 If this happens, the hose will no longer let any water through to the appliance and will commonly indicate it has “tripped” via a red dot in a small window in the housing.
 If this happens the hose is now useless and cannot be repaired.